I have a Parking Charge

 Fair, ethical enforcement

-We understand at Parkingeye that nobody likes to receive a Parking Charge Notice.
+We understand at Parkingeye that nobody likes to receive a Parking Charge.
 We work with our industry bodies, the British Parking Association and POPLA to ensure Parkingeye does everything it can to be a fair and ethical provider of car park management services.

-Prior to issuing any Parking Charge or Warning Notice, we conduct a 21-step audit which gives us a 82% ‘upheld’ rate at the Independent Appeals Service’s (POPLA) giving us the best record of the major operators.
+Prior to issuing any Parking Charge, we conduct a 21-step audit which gives us a 82% ‘upheld’ rate at the Independent Appeals Service’s (POPLA) giving us the best record of the major operators.

 If you want to find out more about your options regarding your Parking Charge please visit our Knowledge Hub.